SpiNNakerManchester/spio/modules/README.md

 bus is captured by B. In the next cycle, if both signals are still asserted then the new data on the bus is considered transferred.

+The `vld`/`rdy` handshake must follow the following rules:
+- The source device must not wait for an asserted `rdy` to assert `vld`.
-Once the `vld` signal has been asserted it must not be deasserted until `rdy` has gone high (i.e. until the value is transferred).
-Similarly, `rdy` must also not be deasserted once asserted until `vld` goes high (i.e. a value is transferred).
+- Once the `vld` signal has been asserted it must not be deasserted until `rdy` has gone high (i.e. until the value is transferred).